 Perhaps the most important reason for the use of a fax is the sheet you get back once you’ve sent one - the proof of receipt.
 When a fax is received, the fax machine generates a signal that it sends back to the sender, containing information like the date and time, and both parties’ fax numbers.
 This kind of paper trail is important, and is one reason that the legal profession is still reliant on faxes.

-There are many fantastic fax software services such as Fax.Plus (opens in new tab) and RingCentral Fax (opens in new tab) that you can use to send and receive faxes from your home computer or other smart device.
+Sometimes, though, you want to bring the whole system up to date.
+There are many fantastic online fax services (opens in new tab) such as Fax.Plus (opens in new tab) and RingCentral Fax (opens in new tab) that you can use to send and receive faxes from your home computer or other smart device.
 You can directly fax a document you're working on, including a Microsoft Word document (or similar) or a PDF.
 If you are a remote worker, your company will likely have access to one of these fax services, or will be looking to sign-up as more of its employees work from home.

 There are also some PDF software apps that allow you to digitally sign PDF documents safely, legally and securely, including Adobe Acrobat X and PDFpenPro.
 With this feature, you'll be able to skip printing, signing and scanning (or faxing) documents that require your signature.
 Simply add your signature by using a mouse, trackpad or smart pen.
 Or, you can scan your signature and save it as an image file, which you can then add to documents that require your signature.

 It isn't necessary to own a fax machine now that fax software and online fax services are available for both Windows PCs and Macs.
 If you're in the market for a new, wireless all-in-one printer and the particular model you’re drawn to doesn't come with a built-in fax, don't let that be a deal breaker because you have plenty of other options.